hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-hopr-admin.md

 ![API info](./images/API-info.png)

-(**2**) From here, make sure you have the correct information by default `API endpoint` should be set to `http://localhost:3001`, but you may need to replace `localhost`with your server IP address if you used a VPS and change the `port` if you adjusted the mapping on installation.
-The`apitoken` is whatever you have set your security token as in the installation process.
+(**2**) From here, make sure you have the correct information.
+By default `API endpoint` should be set to `http://localhost:3001`, but you may need to replace `localhost`with your server IP address if you used a VPS and change the port if you adjusted the mapping on installation.

+The`apitoken` is whatever you set your security token as in the installation process.

 (**3**) You will see a newly generated ETH & Node address.
 Use the ETH address to send [xDAI](https://www.xdaichain.com/for-users/get-xdai-tokens) and [HOPR tokens](/staking/how-to-get-hopr) to in order to fund your node. **Your node will not start until it has been funded.**